-It’s hard to believe that Thanksgiving and Hanukkah will be here next week!
-We all know it’s harder to make healthy choices during the holidays with temptations around every corner.
+It’s hard to believe that Thanksgiving and Hanukkah will be here next week! his means that there will be so many tasks that would need attention, starting from decluttering the house and applying a fresh coat of paint to the walls (by hiring local painters found with the help of My House Painter), to decorating and organizing the indoor space.
+Honestly, this can prove to be quite a tumultuous time as individuals might have so much on their plate to attend to.
+As a result, people may resort to binge eating or eating at inappropriate times because they are stressed out dealing with holidays.
+Moreover, it’s really tough to make healthy choices during the holidays with temptations around every corner.
 Halloween starts the madness – oh those sugar cravings! – and it doesn’t stop until the New Year.
 If you’re like us, you might need a little help staying focused on good health over the holidays — so here are some great, simple tips from our friend and favorite acupuncturist and health coach Lynn Keating.
 (We’ll be posting these on our fridge!)

 - Lose the leftovers.
 If you’ve still got leftover Halloween candy, consider making gift baskets for military members or donating it to food pantries.